LeroySBN/marketplace_v1/README.md

 ## Description

 This project is a template for building microservices using Flask, TypeScript, Express.js, MongoDB, and Redis.
 It includes basic functionality such as user authentication, vendor management, product management, and more.
-Developers can use this project as a starting point to build custom web applications tailored to their needs.

 ## Requirements